-21 Web Directories That Still Have Value in 2019
+21 Web Directories That Still Have Value

 - Is my target audience likely to visit this site?
 If not, it’s probably not worth listing your business.

-Now, let’s get into what you came here for: the web directories that are still relevant in 2019.
+Now, let’s get into what you came here for: the web directories that are still relevant today.

-Web Directories That Still Have Value in 2019
+Web Directories That Still Have Value Today

 In an effort to remain relevant, many web directories of yore have transitioned beyond basic listings to detailed review sites.
-Many of the sites I’ve listed below reflect this trend.

-I could have included many more on this list, like Jasmine Directory, Aviva Directory, and Bloggapedia, but based on their current traffic numbers (and lack thereof), I’m not sure they’re worth the effort anymore.
+I could have included many more on this list, like Jasmine Directory, Brownbook, and Bloggapedia, but based on their current traffic numbers (and lack thereof), I’m not sure they’re worth the effort anymore.

 Instead, I’ve chosen to focus on only those sites that are more than a mere citation opportunity for your business.

 These are all web directories with real traffic numbers that could translate into real value for your website.

 Useful Web Directories for Any Kind of Website